seferagic/-cloud-computing-project/README.md

 ### 3. Line Indentations of YAML
 Sometimes nothing other than the line indentation is wrong with your project and sometimes it takes hours to get it right.

+### 4. GitHub Raw
+GitHub hosts raw files at https://raw.githubusercontent.com.
+You can use that link to download the raw contents of the file or use it after `kubectl apply -f ...`.
+When you push a change to the file, it doesn't update instantly, because raw files are updated after 5 minutes.
+This fact was pretty annoying when trying to create the same resource after a short period of time, because you had to wait for those ~5 minutes.